 Not everything on the List is Mandatory…

-Work to make sure you keep your BOB below 35 pounds.
-Keep in mind your fitness level, age, sex, and how far you’ll have to travel by foot, either as a primary or alternate method of travel.
+Work to make sure you keep the weight of your BOB under 35 pounds.
+Keep in mind your fitness level, age, gender, and how far you’ll have to travel by foot, either as a primary or alternate method of travel.

 Some preppers prefer more gear, others prefer a minimalist approach.
 What you could choose to do is have a second, smaller bag, filled with non-essentials, or use pre-packed “modules” of various items and choose to leave or take them as the situation dictates.

 When disaster strikes, you’ll perhaps have time to figure out whether you can take everything you want with you or not.
 Even if you realize at some point that you won’t be able to carry that much weight, you can just disregard the smaller bag, maybe even cache it somewhere where you can return to at some point.

 Below we’ll assess the items you should consider in categories essential to survival.
 Let’s begin!

 Water and Hydration

 ✅ #1.
 Water – Pay attention to how much you choose to carry on your back.
 Water is very heavy, and resupply should be an integral part of your plans.